schroedermatt/data-demo/assets/02_hands-on.md

 ### Run "Top Customer Artists" Stream

-Once data is being loaded into your local Redpanda (Kafka) cluster, start up the [`TopCustomerArtists`](https://github.com/schroedermatt/stream-processing-workshop/blob/main/src/main/java/org/improving/workshop/samples/TopCustomerArtists.java) Kafka Streams application.
+Once data is being loaded into your local Kafka cluster, start up the [`TopCustomerArtists`](https://github.com/schroedermatt/stream-processing-workshop/blob/main/src/main/java/org/improving/workshop/samples/TopCustomerArtists.java) Kafka Streams application.
 The stream will produce data to a topic named `"kafka-workshop-top-10-stream-count"`.
-Open up [Redpanda Console](http://localhost:3000/topics) and watch the data flow in as events are produced.
+Open up [Control Center](http://localhost:9021) and watch the data flow in as events are produced.

 You can run the stream directly in your terminal or IDE (IntelliJ shown below).